temporalio/sdk-typescript/packages/worker/README.md

   // Automatically locate and register activities and workflows
   // (assuming package was bootstrapped with `npm init @temporalio`).
   // Worker connects to localhost by default and uses console error for logging.
-  // Customize the worker by passing options a second parameter to the constructor. const worker = await Worker.create(__dirname);
+  // Customize the worker by passing options a second parameter of `create()`. const worker = await Worker.create(__dirname);
   // Bind to the `tutorial` queue and start accepting tasks await worker.run('tutorial');